hydronica/task_ffmpeg/README.md

-# task-ffmpeg
+# task_ffmpeg

 a task system for re-encoding files based on media-info rules (such as h264 to h265)